Data Protection Policy

 This Information is shared with the members’ workshop leader(s) as or when necessary e.g. in an emergency.
 Details are also shared with Lamda for exam entry.
 Parents are contacted for permission to share this information with Lamda prior to their child’s first Lamda exam.
 (Lamda issue a candidate ID number which remains the same for future exams, we also record this number on our database).

 References, when requested are provided with consent of parent and are made available whenever possible to the student and parent.
-Child performance licence, chaperone licence, participation in outside events, all require the sharing of personal information with the appropriate authority / organisation and parents are contacted for their permission to share this information.
+Child performance licence, chaperone licence, participation in outside events, all require the sharing of personal information with the appropriate authority / organisation and parents are contacted and can withdraw permission at any time.